 According to the latest Black Book Market Insights report, car depreciation decelerated while truck prices landed near the four-week average.

 “Used-vehicle demand remains relatively strong as we approach the Fourth of July weekend.
-Truck values continue moderate stability, while car depreciation has decelerated,” Black Book executive vice president of operations Anil Goyal said .
+Truck values continue moderate stability, while car depreciation has decelerated,” Black Book executive vice president of operations Anil Goyal said in the latest report.

 According to volume-weighted data, editors determined overall car segment values decreased by 0.21% last week.
 That’s a little more than half of the four-week average that Black Book pinpointed at 0.39%.

 Among cars, editors found the values of prestige luxury and midsize cars decreased the most, sliding by 0.48% and 0.40%, respectively.
 All car segments except one — premium sporty cars — had smaller depreciation rates than the prior week.

 Again based on volume-weighted information, Black Book discovered overall truck segment values (including pickups, SUVs, and vans) declined by 0.17% last week.
 The four-week average truck price decline was 0.13%.

 Within trucks, the values of compact luxury crossover/SUVs and sub-compact luxury crossovers declined the most at 0.72% and 0.51%, respectively.

 Turning next to what Black Book representatives noticed in the lanes at nearly 60 sales nationwide, the anecdotes covered an array of topics, including:

 — From Pennsylvania: “While they are popular all of the time, the $10,000 price range units are in extremely high demand.”

 — From Illinois: “I spoke with three different remarketers at the auction and they all agreed that the used-vehicle market remains good.
 However, they did state that the higher-price vehicles are becoming a challenge to remarket.”